Growing Number of Lawsuits Threaten Non-ADA Compliant Websites

 Courts are extending the ADA's reach to include websites or apps that offer goods or services to the public.
 This means website administrators need to be aware of the growing legal risks involved with doing business online through a website which is not accessible.

-A recent wave of lawsuits being made under the ADA are targeting websites or mobile apps that discriminate against people with disabilities by failing to provide special accommodations.
+A recent wave of lawsuits being made under the ADA is targeting websites or mobile apps that discriminate against people with disabilities by failing to provide special accommodations.
 If your business is slammed with an ADA lawsuit and loses, you’ll likely be ordered to pay some steep fines.

 What Constitutes a Cyber Accessibility Violation?

 There are many considerations to take into account when you begin to make your website compliant with the ADA.
-This list is always growing and evolving, so we cannot realistically state every rule within this article, but to give you an idea of the kind of actions which may be required,we have listed below some potential violations:
+This list is always growing and evolving, so we cannot realistically state every rule within this article, but to give you an idea of the kind of actions which may be required, we have listed below some potential violations:

 - Image Content:

-Those who are vision impaired are unable to view image content.
+Those who are visually impaired are unable to view image content.
 Any image content needs to have a textual description accompanying it so that screen readers can process this content and translate it to braille, voice, or even adjust it to a larger font size.

 - PDF Content: